 After the initial open enrollment period, new policies purchased before the 15th of the month will be effective the first of the next month.
 Policies purchased after the 15th of the month will be effective on the first of the 2nd following month.
 For example, if you purchase your policy on February 20, your policy will be effective April 1, but if you purchase your policy on February 14, the policy will be effective March 1.

-After the first year, there will be an annual open enrollment, just like there is for Medicare Part D or for an employer's health plan.
+Each year there is an annual open enrollment, just like there is for Medicare Part D or for an employer's health plan.

 The official web site is Healthcare.gov.